 The lyrics of this song are in a language I don’t understand, and I know almost nothing about its background.
-But the rendition is of such utter beauty and unspeakable perfection that it’s emotional eloquence transcends any need for explication.
+But the rendition is of such utter beauty and unspeakable perfection that it’s emotional eloquence transcends explication.
 I’m just going to turn off my analytical brain, close my verbose mouth, and hope that you’ll be as moved by it as I am.

 I’ve written about Luciana a number of times recently, and intend to continue to do so.
 In SoTW 099 I talked about her first CD, a Brazilian jazz CD in which she fronts a quintet as composer-vocalist; I think it’s a great, groundbreaking album, and contemporary vocal jazz would do well to put it at center stage as a model to be devoutly emulated.
 In SoTW 100 I discussed her two brilliant CDs of duets of Brazilian music with a single guitar.
 And in SoTW 108 I compared her version of Michael McDonald’s romantic pop ballad ‘I Can Let Go Now’ to the original.
 In SoTW 081 I paid tribute to composer-bandleader Maria Schneider’s masterpiece ‘The Pretty Road’ in which Luciana contributes a stunning vocal solo from within the orchestral fabric.

 And I haven’t even gotten to her last four CDs.
 Just to remind you, Ms Souza has been living in the US since the age of 18, and is now married to star producer Larry Klein (the former husband and producer of Joni Mitchell), and mother of a new baby.